caminosdeagua/project-map/README.md

 A few notes:
 1. As stated above, do not change the name of either spreadsheet.

-2. Column A in the public sheet must be "Community" and column B must be "Start Date."
+2. Column A in the public sheet must be "ProjectID", column B must be "Community".
+Column C must be "Start Date".
 No other order matters.

 3. Dates need to be in dd-MMM-yyyy format with MMM in English (the default date format on the private sheet)